angular/angular-cli/README.md

 ### Support for offline applications

 The index.html file includes a commented-out code snippet for installing the angular2-service-worker.
-This support is experimental, please see the angular/mobile-toolkit project for documentation on how to make use of this functionality.
+This support is experimental, please see the angular/mobile-toolkit project and https://mobile.angular.io/ for documentation on how to make use of this functionality.

 ### Commands autocompletion